facebookexperimental/Recoil/docs/docs/api-reference/core/Snapshot.md

 Notice that `set()` and `reset()` have the same signature as callbacks provided to a writeable selector's `set` property, but they only effect the new snapshot, not the current state.

+## Going to a Snapshot

+The following hook can be used for navigating the current Recoil state to the provided `Snapshot`:
+- [`useGotoRecoilSnapshot()`](/docs/api-reference/core/useGotoRecoilSnapshot) - Update current state to match a Snapshot

 ## Developer Tools

 Snapshots provide some methods useful for building developer tools or debugging capabilities with Recoil.
 This API is still evolving, and thus marked as `_UNSTABLE`, as we work on the initial dev tools.